genepattern/VisualizerLauncher/README.md

 ## VisualizerLauncher

-Launches a GenePattern visualizer from the desktop.
-Use this as a replacement for the 'Open Visualizer' link embedded in the web page.
-The application is available for download directly from the [releases](https://github.com/genepattern/VisualizerLauncher/releases/latest) page.
+Launch a GenePattern visualizer from the desktop.
+Use this as a replacement for the 'Open Visualizer' link on the Job Status page.

+### Launch visualizer ...

+See the [home page](https://genepattern.github.io/VisualizerLauncher/) for usage instructions.

+### Developer documentation

-See the [INSTALL page](INSTALL.md) for instructions on building the application.
+See the [BUILD page](BUILD.md) for instructions on building the application from source code.

+### Release archive

-See the [home page](https://genepattern.github.io/VisualizerLauncher/) for more usage instructions.
+See the [releases page](https://github.com/genepattern/VisualizerLauncher/releases/latest) for release notes and older versions.